How to Sell Your House in Gardena Successfully

 Truth in Sales

-When you sell a house in Gardena, there are some steps to take to ensure that you provide "Truth in Sales".
-The City of Gardena requires a "Property Information Report".
-These reports are good for 6 months and are not required for condos or townhomes.
+When you sell a house in Gardena, there are some steps that must be taken to ensure that you provide “Truth in Sales”.
+The City of Gardena requires sellers to obtain a “Property Information Report”.
+These reports are valid for 6 months and are not required for condos or townhomes.
 Failure to offer this information to a buyer is actually a misdemeanor violation, so make sure when you sell a house in Gardena that you request this report early in the process.
 This report provides the buyer with a list of any observable violations that the property might have.

 Obtaining a Property Information Report

-The City of Gardena's Community Development Department requires that a Property Information Report or Waiver of Property Information Report be filed when you sell a house in Gardena.
-Specifically, according to Gardena's Municipal Code, the seller or the seller's real estate agent is required to obtain a Property Information Report and deliver that report to the buyer no later than 15 days prior to the close of escrow on the sale of the property.
-Furthermore, the buyer must sign the report and return it to Gardena's Building and Safety Division as evidence of compliance with the municipal code.
+The City of Gardena’s Community Development Department requires that a Property Information Report or Waiver of Property Information Report be filed when you sell a house in Gardena.
+Specifically, according to Gardena’s Municipal Code, the seller or the seller’s real estate agent is required to obtain a Property Information Report and deliver that report to the buyer no later than 15 days prior to the close of escrow on the sale of the property.
+Furthermore, the buyer must sign the report and return it to Gardena’s Building and Safety Division at least 20 days prior to the close of escrow as evidence of compliance with the municipal code.

 What’s included in a Property Information Report?

-You (or the buyer) can also request an interior inspection be conducted at the time of of the exterior inspection.
-And interior inspection costs an additional $68.
+You (or the buyer) can also request an interior inspection be conducted at the time off of the exterior inspection.
+And interior inspection costs $440.
 The seller must give prior authorization for the city to conduct an interior inspection.

 Property Information Reports contain the following:

-- street address and legal description of the subject property
+- the street address and legal description of the subject property

 - zone classification and authorized use